pombredanne/centidb/docs/index.rst

     :hidden:
     :maxdepth: 2

-`centidb` is a tiny database offering a compromise between the minimalism of key/value stores and the convenience of SQL.
-It wraps any store offering an ordered-map interface, adding features typical of more complex systems.
+**centidb** is a small library compromising between the minimalism of key/value stores and the convenience of SQL.
+It augments any store offering an ordered-map interface to add support for record keys composed of tuples rather than plain bytestrings, and easy maintenance of secondary indices.

-Functionality is provided to form ordered compound keys, create and query indices, and a binary tuple encoding that preserves the ordering of its elements.
-Combining the simplicity of a key/value store with the convenience of DBMS indexing, while absent of any storage-specific protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.

-There is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits a project.
-Batch compression is supported, trading read performance for improved compression while still permitting easy access to data.
+There is no fixed value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever suits a project.
+Batch compression is supported, trading read performance for improved compression, while still allowing transparent access to individual records.
 Arbitrary key ranges may be compressed and the batch size is configurable.

 Since it is a Python library, key and index functions are expressed directly as Python functions.

-Why `centi`-db?
-Because with a core under 500 lines of code (excluding docstrings and speedups), it is over 100 times smaller than alternatives with comparable features.
+The name is due to the core being under 500 lines of code excluding docstrings and speedups, making it over 100 times smaller than alternatives with comparable features.